 Leading as a scientist has unique issues and challenges, so invest in the training you need to excel with peers in your field.
 This one-credit seminar for peer leaders in science is part of the IMPACT Peer Leaders program.
 Build practical peer leadership and mentoring skills, and join a community of peers who can provide support and additional insight as you evaluate and reflect on your personal experiences.
 Challenge and learn from each other as you explore leadership!

 You can start making a difference in the world right now and apply the knowledge you’re gaining in your other classes!
 This one-credit seminar lets you explore science outreach in areas like education, health, and the environment.

 The Research Mentor Training seminar, offered in collaboration with the Delta program, gives you space to reflect and reinvigorate and provides concrete tools to support a successful mentor/mentee relationship.
-The course is designed for graduate students, postdocs, and senior undergraduates who are mentoring an undergraduate, and it's meant to be taken alongside as you mentor, so you get just-in-time support and can try out what you're learning.
+The course is designed for graduate students, postdocs, and faculty who are mentoring an undergraduate, and it's meant to be taken alongside as you mentor, so you get just-in-time support and can try out what you're learning.